California Hall (San Francisco, California)

-California Hall, originally named Das Deutsches Haus (English: The German House), is a historic commercial building and event venue built in 1912, and located in the Civic Center neighborhood in San Francisco, California.
+California Hall, originally named Das Deutsche Haus (English: The German House, sometimes also referred to in incorrect German as Das Deutsches Haus), is a historic commercial building and event venue built in 1912, located in the Polk Gulch/Tenderloin neighborhood in San Francisco, California.

 It started as a German social meeting hall.

-At the 1965 Year Years Ball, a fundraiser took place in the building for many gay charities, and brought trouble with the police and a legal battle.
-The event marked a turning point in gay rights in the west coast.
-It later was a popular concert hall in the mid-1960s and 1970s; performers that played at the California Hall include Jefferson Airplane, Moby Grape, Big Brother and the Holding Company, the Grateful Dead, and Quicksilver Messenger Service.
+In 1965, it was the location of a fundraiser event for gay charities that brought trouble with the police and an ensuing legal battle.
+This event has been described a turning point in gay rights in the west coast.

+In the mid-1960s and 1970s, it was a popular concert hall; performers that played at the California Hall include Jefferson Airplane, Moby Grape, Big Brother and the Holding Company, the Grateful Dead, and Quicksilver Messenger Service.

-The building previously housed the California Culinary Academy, and it is presently part of the Academy of Art University campus.
+The building presently is part of the Academy of Art University campus.
 The California Hall has been listed as a San Francisco Designated Landmark since October 7, 1984.

 History

-In 1912, when the Das Deutsches Haus was built, Polkstrasse (now Polk Street) was a main commercial shopping center for German immigrants.
-The architect was Frederick H. Meyer and the design of the building was influenced by the Heidelberg Castle in Heidelberg, Baden-Württemberg, Germany.
+In 1912, when the Das Deutsche Haus was built, Polkstrasse (now Polk Street) was a main commercial shopping center for German immigrants.
+The architect was Frederick H. Meyer and the design of the building was influenced by the Heidelberg Castle in Germany.
 There was a restaurant in the basement called the Rathskeller.

 It was originally used as a meeting space by 43 German societies and fraternities.
-During World War I, the build name was changed to California Hall.
-German American Bund, a Nazi organization for Americans of German-descent, had held meetings in the building prior to World War II.
+In 1918, the building's name was changed to California Hall, as part of what has been described as a general "process of physically removing the presence of German influence" in San Francisco following the entry of the US into World War I on the side opposing Germany.
+German American Bund, a Nazi organization for Americans of German-descent, held meetings in the building prior to World War II.
+In October 1938, it was the venue of a "German Day" celebration attended by 2500 members of German societies, with speeches by mayor Rossi and Nazi Germany's Consul General von Killinger, protested by 150 anti-Nazi demonstrators outside the building.

 The building was featured in the action movie, Dirty Harry (1971).
+The building previously housed the California Culinary Academy, and it is presently part of the Academy of Art University campus.

 1965 New Years Ball

 In the 1950s gay men started to visit Polk Street, specifically the area near California Hall in Lower Polk.
 The 1965 New Years Ball (a fundraiser for the Council on Religion and the Homosexual, and other homophile organizations) was held January 1, 1965 at the California Hall.
 During the event, the police interfered with the gay attendees by taking photos of each person entering the building; which prompted a legal battle led by Evander Smith and Herb Donaldson.
 The 1965 event had marked a turning point in gay rights on the west coast.

 By 1971, Polk Street was advertised as "one of the gayest streets in San Francisco".
-A migration from Polk Street to the Castro District happened in the 1970s for more affordable housing.
+A migration from Polk Street to the Castro District happened in the 1970s, for more affordable housing.